ait-aecid/anomaly-detection-log-datasets/README.md

 unzip a-labelled-version-of-the-ADFA-LD-dataset/ADFA-LD.zip -d .
 ```

+## Citation

-If you use resources from this repository, please cite the following publication:
+If you use any resources from this repository, please cite the following publication:
 * Landauer, M., Onder, S., Skopik, F., & Wurzenberger, M. (2023): [Deep Learning for Anomaly Detection in Log Data: A Survey](https://arxiv.org/abs/2207.03820). arXiv preprint arXiv:2207.03820. \[[PDF](https://arxiv.org/pdf/2207.03820.pdf)\]